Tencent Says There Are Only 300,000 AI Engineers Worldwide, But Millions Are Needed - Slashdot

 ... it will get better all on it's own.

+Just think about how much sense it makes to work in a job which is by it's nature going to make you first up against the wall.

+The first human job(s) replaced by robots, or AI depending on your definition, are already lost.
+Automotive industry welders and assemblers, stockroom workers at Amazon, soldiers in the field, farm workers, bomb squad technicians, astronauts, and so on...

 Funny that they're not paying C-exec pay?
-(Score:3)
+(Score:4, Interesting)

 Glassdoor says: